mobin-moradi/mobin-moradi.github.io/about.md

  - *University Level Courses: Statistical Mechanics, Special Relativity, Optics, Electromagnetism, Classical Mechanics, Fluid Mechanics, Optics Laboratory, Experimental Physics*

-  - *Qualified for Iran’s five-person team in International Physics Olympiad.*
+  - *Qualified as a member of Iran's team in the International Physics Olympiad.*

 **Diploma in Mathematics and Physics**